RaafeyAzhar/Pqc-flask-app/README.md

 * **Encryption (Encapsulation):** Uses the imported kem_encrypt() function.
 * **Decryption (Decapsulation):** Uses the imported kem_decrypt() function.
 * **If PQC Fails to Load:** The application will run but show warnings, and PQC operations will be disabled with error messages in the UI.

-## Deployment (Optional)

-* Ensure the deployment environment can successfully install $pqcLibraryName.
-It might also need build tools if wheels aren't available or working for the target platform.

-## Group Members

-* Member 1 Name / GitHub Username
-* Member 2 Name / GitHub Username (if applicable)